 Our 32 component school districts participate in specific SWBOCES programs and services on a cost-sharing basis.
 They receive partial reimbursement for those costs through state aid.
 School districts that contract with SWBOCES for services know that we are committed to accomplishing specific outcomes and will assist in any way to help meet the educational challenges of the 21st Century.

 The SWBOCES Board of Education, a policy-making board, consists of seven distinguished members who serve three-year terms.
-Administrative and management decisions for SWBOCES are made by the District Superintendent and an executive team which include one Chief Operating Officer/Deputy District Superintendent and three Assistant Superintendents.
+Administrative and management decisions for SWBOCES are made by the District Superintendent and an executive team comprising a Chief Operating Officer/Deputy District Superintendent and two Assistant Superintendents.

 The District Superintendent serves in an advisory capacity to all school districts in Southern Westchester and facilitates communication between districts and the New York State Education Department.

-Our seven Centers provide an array of more than 70 services to help school districts, teaching and administrative professionals, students, and the public with needs in the areas of special education, career and technical education, transportation, interscholastic athletics, adult and community services, technology, and professional development.
-In addition, our Human Resources department sponsors a Regional Career Fair and provides a Regional Certification Service.
+Our Centers provide more than 70 services to help school districts, teaching and administrative professionals, students, and the public with needs in the areas of special education, career and technical education, transportation, interscholastic athletics, adult and community services, technology, and professional development.
+In addition, our Human Resources department provides a Regional Certification Service.
 Services not offered by SWBOCES can be obtained through Cross-Contracts with other BOCES.